 Kongen is a bit of a tougher hike, taking about 6-8 hours to complete.
 After reaching this peak you can continue to Dronninga (1544 meters above sea level).
 Whether you hike to Dronninga from Kongen or from the parking lot in Vikdalen, this is a long trip (8-10 hours).
 All peaks offers amazing views.

 If you want, you can combine your hiking adventure with an overnight stay in a hammock at the foot of Trollstigen.
 There you will find a customised hammock area with access to toilet, shower and kitchen facilities, as well as two barbeque areas.

-If you want to go on a hike with a local guide who knows the trails as well as their own backpocket, you can join us for a guided hike to Romsdalseggen.
-This hike is 10 kilometres long and takes about 6-8 hours to complete.
-On this trip you will pass well-known spots such as Trollveggen, Romsdalshorn, the Isterdal Valley, the Rauma River, the Bishop, the King and the Queen before reaching Nesaksla.
+Romsdalen – one of Norway's most beautiful hikes takes about 6-8 hours to complete.
+On this 10 kilometre hike you will pass well-known spots such as Trollveggen, Romsdalshorn, the Isterdal Valley, the Rauma River, the Bishop, the King and the Queen before reaching Nesaksla.
 From here you can walk back down to Åndalsnes and stop by Rampestreken viewpoint on your way down, or you can catch a ride with the Romsdalen Gondola.